-The CELT Teaching Partners Program supplements departmental mentoring by pairing two new junior or term faculty members with a senior faculty member from a different discipline who is a successful and experienced teacher.
+The CELT Teaching Partners Program, a cohort-based teaching and learning community, supplements departmental mentoring by pairing two new junior or term faculty members with a senior faculty member from a different discipline who is a successful and experienced teacher.
 Junior partners should be in their second or third year at Iowa State University.
 Partners discuss teaching and learning topics, complete classroom observations, and focus on documenting teaching effectiveness for continuous improvement efforts of use in teaching portfolios.

 The partnership runs for the entire academic year.
 The Teaching Partners Program includes: